We live in an age of the internet. That means we spend most of our time online.

 New detections are based on “most spread threats”, which might mean that it is not always effective against some of the latest malware until they are spread enough I guess.

-SpywareBlaster not only removes spyware and malware from the system but it also offers real-time protection from such attacks from taking place.
+SpywareBlaster not only removes spyware and malware from the system.
+It also offers real-time protection from such attacks from taking place.

 It also claims to prevent the installation of ActiveX-based spyware, adware, browser hijackers, dialers, and other potentially unwanted software.